bluerobotics/bluerov-ros-pkg/docs/Setup.md

 # Setup

 The BlueROV software stack is built on [ROS](http://www.ros.org/), the Robotic Operation System.
-We are building off of the current version of ROS, codenamed Indigo Igloo.
+When operating a BlueROV, there should be one computer onboard the vehicle (as RaspberryPi in this documentation) and one computer for tele-operation (referred to here as the "workstation" computer.)

-## ROS Installation
+## Workstation ROS Setup

-The BlueROV setup includes one main computer on the ROV itself and a secondary, tele-operations computer on the ground.
-The following instructions will help you get a vanilla version of ROS Indigo Igloo installed on both

-### Workstation

 For first time ROS users, we highly recommend installing the Ubuntu 14.04 virtual machine images with ROS Indigo Igloo preinstalled by Nootrix.
 Choose the 64-bit version if your machine has the resources to support it, otherwise use the 32-bit version.
 To install using this method, please do the following: